 Getting the most from your money

 These computers have been designed to allow you to play the top title games at 60+ FPS @ 1080P Resolution without breaking the bank.
 The combinations which are available are constantly taking value for money into consideration.
 To achieve the best gameplay results we would recommend not choosing the latest generation of hardware.
-This is because the lower end current generation hardware never offer the best performance at each price point in comparison to one of the higher end components from a previous generation.
+This is because the lower-end current-generation hardware never offers the best performance at each price point in comparison to one of the higher-end components from a previous generation.

 The motherboards we select for our gaming machines offer the best price for performance across the range.
 We do not believe in putting lavish motherboards into our lower end builds.
 This is because the performance benefits of these motherboards over standard motherboards for gaming is fairly small.
 However in comparison, if you take that extra money that you would have spent on the lavish motherboard and allocate it elsewhere like upgrading the processor, graphics card or SSD you will see a much greater improvement in gaming performance.

 With all that being if for some other reason you would like or need one of the top end motherboards in your system please make sure you contact us and we will be happy to fulfil your request simply adding on any additional costs to the final retail price.

 RAM, or Random Access Memory, is the memory used by applications and tasks that are currently running.
 The more RAM you have, the more applications or tasks you can run simultaneously.
 It seems to be a common misconception that a lot of RAM is required.
 However, your system only uses what it needs and leftover ram is left unutilised.
 This is why it is best that you only install slightly more ram than you can foresee being required for your systems particular purpose, as extra RAM over and above what the system requires will never be utilised, therefore being a waste of money.